dasmikko/facepunchdroid/README.md

 - Open-source
 - Pin threads to drawer
 - Easy access to all the important pages everywhere like, Read Threads, Popular etc..
+- No ads!
+- Multilingual!
+- Userscript support!
+- New features added frequently.

 \* If there are issues with the dark theme style wise, you have to tell Oicani Gonzales in his thread.